In No Rush To Kiss.

 I figured I had two options, actually I had three.

 Option two would be to take the public transit home.
-We would have to take two subways and a long bus ride before we got to her apartment in Scarborough.
-She would not be home until well after 2 am and I would not be getting home until at least two hours later.
-By the time I got Arlene home the subways would have already stopped running and my only way home would be three long bus rides.
-Because it was New Year’s Eve the transit system would be running later than usual to discourage people from drinking and driving.
-However, I still didn’t think I would have been able to catch the last train after dropping Arlene off at her home.
+We would have to take two subways and a long bus ride before we got to her apartment out in Scarborough.
+She would not be home until well after 2 am and

-Option three would be to take a cab.
-I would drop Arlene off and then have the driver take me home.
-I had no idea what that would even cost, but I knew it would be pricey.
+I would drop Arlene off at her apartment and then have the driver take me home.
+I had no idea what that would even cost, but I knew it would be a bit pricey.
 I didn’t even know if I had enough cash left to get Arlene home let alone myself.

-The concert was great; Arlene and I both loved it.
-Although me worrying about getting Arlene home was in the back of my mind during the whole show.
-I was worried I would not have enough money for the taxi.
-Once the concert ended shortly past midnight, my priority now was to get Arlene home safely first and foremost.
+Although me worrying about getting Arlene home was in the back of my mind during the whole show and I was worried I would not have enough money for the taxi.
+Once the concert ended shortly past midnight my priority now was to get Arlene home safely first and foremost.
 Arlene was adamant that she could get herself home on the bus, she had a student bus pass and did not expect me to take her home.
-She assured me that she would be fine.
+She assured me that she would be just fine.

 I hailed us a cab and we both got in the back seat.